Daggubati9/PPT.github.io/Day 5_BigQuery, Vertex AI.md

 ## ✅ 5.
 Why we use Dataflow:-
 “Dataflow is a tool for processing data before we use it in machine learning.
 If my raw data is messy or in different formats, I can use Dataflow to clean, transform, and load it into BigQuery or Vertex AI.”

-🔹 “For example, I can use Dataflow to flatten nested JSON logs or remove missing values before training a model.”
+🔹 Example: "I can use Dataflow to flatten nested JSON logs or remove missing values before training a model.”

-## a simple real-world example you can say:
+## ✅ 6.
+A simple real-world example you can say:

 “Let’s say I’m building a model to predict customer churn.
 First, I collect data like customer details and website activity — that’s structured and semi-structured data.
 I clean it using Dataflow, store it in BigQuery, then use Vertex AI to train a model.
 After training, I can deploy the model and send predictions back to BigQuery.”